 By reducing free radicals and fighting sun damage, tea clears your skin and keeps it looking younger.
 It is widely used in beauty and cosmetic products.

 Double the benefits: you can brew a cup of tea with organic osmanthus flowers, it tastes great and once you are done seeping your tea, gently wipe the tea satchel over your clean face.
 The sweet fragrant tea boosts your skin, and you also have a powerful tea to sip and boost your insides!

 The amino acid L-theanine in white tea calms the brain and helps you to relax.
 It also alters the attention networks in your brain so you can keep focused better.

-We love Meditative Mind to calm anxiety and for our mindfulness practice.
+We love tea to calm anxiety and for our mindfulness practice.